tinygo-org/tinygo-site/content/getting-started/windows.md

 scoop install go
 ```

-Then install TinyGo using the following commands:
+Then install TinyGo using the following command - this will also update the PATH variable to point to the installed package:

 ```shell
 scoop install tinygo